Jonas1015/chacc-api/README.md

 - **Error Recovery:** Graceful fallback if cache is corrupted
 - **Logging:** Detailed logs for debugging resolution issues

-This caching system ensures that AdCore API maintains excellent performance while providing the reliability and consistency that enterprise applications require.
+This caching system ensures that ChaCC API maintains excellent performance while providing the reliability and consistency that enterprise applications require.

 ## Testing Architecture

-The AdCore API platform implements a comprehensive testing strategy with different types of tests that serve different purposes.
+The ChaCC API platform implements a comprehensive testing strategy with different types of tests that serve different purposes.
 Tests are automatically categorized and executed at appropriate times to ensure system stability and reliability.

 ### Test Categories